 Anarchy Post Co-founder Dan Snow takes great pride and pleasure in helping filmmakers avoid the traps and problems that can plague the post-production process.
 His main focus is helping filmmakers maintain the creative vision that they followed through pre-production and shooting and carry it through that final step - when most productions are short on time, money and patience.

-Anarchy Post Co-founder Eric Lalicata is a multi-award winning Supervising Sound Editor, Re-Recording Mixer and Video Online Supervisor with over one hundred and seventy five television show, feature film and IMAX film credits.
+Anarchy Post Co-founder Eric Lalicata is a multi-award winning Supervising Sound Editor, Re-Recording Mixer and Video Online Supervisor with over 200 television show, feature film and IMAX film credits.
 He oversees the creative and technical aspects of each project at Anarchy.